art-egorov/ilund4u/docs/Algorithm/algorithm.md

 ### Homology search

 The first step is to define the protein group for each CDS of the query proteome.
-For this task the ”group” search mode of protein annotation mode is used.

 ### Defining proteome communities